 Research output: Contribution to journal › Article › Academic › peer-review

-A unique feature of Hodgkin lymphoma (HL) is the presence of CD4+ T cells that surround, protect and promote survival of tumor cells.
-The adhesion molecules involved in this so-called T cell rosetting are important components of the immunological synapse (IS).
-However, it is unknown whether this synapse is fully assembled and leads to T cell activation by enabling interaction between the T cell receptor (TCR) and human leukocyte antigen class II (HLA-II).
-We established a novel rosetting model by co-culturing HLA-II matched PBMCs with HL cell lines and show IS formation with activation of rosetting T cells.
-HLA-II downregulation by CIITA-knockout did not affect the extent of rosetting, but almost completely abrogated T cell activation.
-Intriguingly, the level of CD58 expression correlated with the extent of rosette formation and CD58-knockout or CD2 blockade reduced both rosette formation and T cell activation.
-Extension of our findings to primary HL tissue by immunohistochemistry and proximity ligation assays showed interaction of CD2 with CD58 and TCR-associated CD4 with HLA-II.
-In conclusion, T cell rosetting in HL is established by formation of the IS and activation of rosetting T cells critically depends on both TCR-HLA-II and CD2-CD58 interaction.
+A unique feature of Hodgkin lymphoma (HL) is the presence of CD4+ T cells that surround, protect, and promote survival of tumor cells.
+The adhesion molecules involved in this so-called T-cell rosetting are important components of the immunological synapse (IS).
+However, it is unknown whether this synapse is fully assembled and leads to T-cell activation by enabling interaction between the T-cell receptor (TCR) and human leukocyte antigen class II (HLA-II).
+We established a novel rosetting model by coculturing HLA-II-matched peripheral blood mononuclear cells with HL cell lines and showed IS formation with activation of rosetting T cells.
+HLA-II downregulation by class II transactivator knockout did not affect the extent of rosetting, but almost completely abrogated T-cell activation.
+Intriguingly, the level of CD58 expression correlated with the extent of rosette formation, and CD58 knockout or CD2 blockade reduced both rosette formation and T-cell activation.
+The extension of our findings to primary HL tissue by immunohistochemistry and proximity ligation assays showed interaction of CD2 with CD58 and of TCR-associated CD4 with HLA-II.
+In conclusion, T-cell rosetting in HL is established by formation of the IS, and activation of rosetting T cells critically depends on the interaction of both TCR-HLA-II and CD2-CD58.

 |Number of pages||5|

 - REED-STERNBERG CELLS, EXPRESSION, RECEPTOR, LINES, AMPLIFICATION, LYMPHOCYTES, CYTOMETRY, ADHESION, REVEALS, NODES